 Section 17 Committees

 (1) In terms of Section 42 (1) of the Constitution Church Synod may form committees to assist it in decision making and may even assign to them other matters for deliberation during and between Synod meetings.
 Synod determines the number of committee members.
-As a rule a committee shall consist of at least three members.
+As a rule, a committee shall consist of at least three members.

-(2) Committee members shall elect a chairman and his deputy from among their own ranks.
+(2) Committee members shall elect a chair and his deputy from among their own ranks.
 Members of the committee distribute the tasks amongst themselves.
-The chairman convenes the meetings and presides over them.
-In general the committees perform their tasks in terms of the principles laid down in these rules.
+The chair convenes the meetings and presides over them.
+In general, the committees perform their tasks in terms of the principles laid down in these rules.

 (3) The committees take their decisions with a simple majority of votes.
 In case of a tied vote the motion fails.